Anon505950/DigisparkProjects/README.md

 # DigisparkProjects
 All of the Digispark scripts you know and love :)

-Repository currently contains: (6/29/21)
+Repository currently contains: (6/30/21)

-Reverse shell payload
+Reverse Shell Payload
+Wifi Password Stealer
+Shutdown Script